SChernykh/p2pool/README.md

 * Password protected private pools
 * Highly reliable configurations are supported (multiple P2Pool nodes mining to the same wallet, each P2Pool node can use multiple Monero nodes and switch on the fly if an issue is detected)

-## How PPLNS works in P2Pool
+## How payouts work in P2Pool

 First you need to find a pool share.
-This share will stay in PPLNS window for 2160 pool blocks (6 hours).
+This share will stay in [PPLNS](https://en.wikipedia.org/wiki/Mining_pool#Pay-per-last-N-shares) window for up to 2160 pool blocks (6 hours, auto adjustable to balance payout sizes and frequency).
 The moment P2Pool finds a Monero block and you have at least 1 pool share in PPLNS window, you'll get a payout!
 Monero block reward is split between all miner wallets in PPLNS window.
 Each miner gets a part of block reward proportional to the total difficulty of his/her shares in PPLNS window.

 **NOTE** If P2Pool doesn't have enough hashrate to find Monero blocks faster than every 6 hours on average (~15 MH/s), **not all your pool shares will result in a payout**.
 Even if pool hashrate is higher, bad luck can sometimes result in a share going through PPLNS window without a payout.
 But in the long run it will be compensated by other shares receiving multiple payouts - your payouts will average out to what you'd get with regular pool mining.

 ## Default P2Pool parameters

 * Block time: 10 seconds
-* PPLNS window: up to 2160 blocks (6 hours), auto adjustable to balance payout sizes and frequency
+* PPLNS window: up to 2160 blocks (6 hours, auto adjustable to balance payout sizes and frequency)
-* Minimum payout = Monero block reward/2160, ~0.0003 XMR
+* Minimum payout = Monero block reward/2160, ~0.00027 XMR

 ## Monero version support

+- The latest Monero network upgrade happened on August 13th, 2022 (block 2,688,888).
+- The latest P2Pool network upgrade happened on March 18th, 2023 at 21:00 UTC.

-Monero network upgrade happened on August 13th, 2022 (block 2,688,888).
-In order to continue mining, you must update both Monero and P2Pool software to the latest available versions as soon as they are released.
+In order to continue mining on P2Pool, you must update both Monero and P2Pool software to the latest available versions as soon as they are released.

 |Monero protocol version|Required Monero software version|Required P2Pool version
 |-|-|-|